Advertisement

 The MIND Diet, or Mediterranean-DASH Intervention for Neurodegenerative Delay, combines key disease-fighting principles from two other science-based diets.
 It blends the DASH Diet, which helps to control blood pressure, and the Mediterranean Diet, which has been linked to longevity, among other health benefits.

-The MIND Diet stresses 10 food groups associated with a lower risk of dementia, including nuts, berries, and fatty fish.
-In a 2015 study, people who strictly followed this eating plan most closely had a 53 percent lower risk of Alzheimer’s disease.
-Those who followed it “moderately well” reduced their risk by 35 percent.
-The MIND Diet may also help you avoid other conditions like heart disease and high blood pressure.
+The MIND Diet stresses several food groups linked to brain health, including nuts, berries, and fatty fish.
+Research suggests that people who follow the eating plan may have a lower risk of cognitive decline and dementia, including Alzheimer’s disease.
+The MIND Diet may also help to reduce the risk of developing other conditions like heart disease and high blood pressure.

 Woman tying her running sneakers